 - 1 large egg, separated

-Then on low speed, add the flour mixture until just combined.
+- With the mixer on low speed, add flour mixture until just combined.

-Place about 1 inch apart and gently press center of dough with your thumb to make a little imprint.
+- Place about 1 inch apart and gently press center of dough with your thumb to make a little imprint.
 Bake for 15-17 minutes, until cookies are pale golden, rotating trays halfway through.
 Let cookies cool on racks for a few minutes before moving to wire racks to cool completely.

 - Once the cookies are cooled, spoon a small amount of filling into the indentation.

 - In a small saucepan, add cranberries, water, sugar, and orange peel.
 Bring to a boil over medium-heat.
 Reduce the heat and simmer, while gently mashing cranberries until they’re thick and “jam-like,” 5-6 minutes.